rjkilpatrick/rjkilpatrick.uk/index.md

 ## Let's talk about me
 {: #about}

-My name is John Kipatrick, a Ph.D. candidate at the University of Exeter.
+My name is John Kilpatrick, a Ph.D. candidate at the University of Exeter.

-Computer networking: CCNA: Routing and switching 2016 [Expired].
+I'm researching structured light and its applications to medical physics.
+I am a big fan of scientific communication, so I'm trying to learn [D3.js](/tags/d3js) and [Three.js](/tags/threejs) to better communicate my ideas visually.

 I have a fairly strong knowledge of the following languages/technologies: